rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/repair-planner-prompt-v1.md

 - adding more instructions as the first repair move
 - treating the problem as memory-first unless F3 is stronger

----

-### F5 · Observability & Diagnosability Integrity
+### F5 · Observability and Diagnosability Integrity

 Prefer:

 - trace exposure